 Have students complete Handout D: Madison, Federal Law, and You individually in class or for homework.

-To prepare students for his lesson, have them read Handout E: Case Background and Handout F: Background Information on McCulloch v.
+To prepare students for his lesson, have students read Handout E: Case Background and Handout F: Background Information on McCulloch v.
 Maryland.
-Lead students though a careful whole-class study of Documents F, G, and H on Handout G: Documents.
+Lead students through a careful whole-class study of Documents F, G, and H on Handout G: Documents.
 These reports prepared by President Washington’s cabinet members on the National Bank establish the primary lines of reasoning for differing methods of interpreting the Necessary and Proper Clause.

 Assign appropriate documents for student analysis.
 Documents A – I address the historical background and Constitutional significance of the issues in McCulloch v.
 Maryland.
 Documents J – M prompt students to consider the continuing significance of these constitutional issues.

-Use key question, “Does the Necessary and Proper clause grant a new power or does it serve to limit the ones that come before it?
+Use the key question, “Does the Necessary and Proper clause grant a new power or does it serve to limit the ones that come before it?
 What does “Proper” mean?” for class discussion or writing assignment, focusing on the constitutional principles involved in the case.